lestitaniseur/Emu-dock/README.md

 ## 📌 Overview

-**EmuDock** is a helper project designed to simplify running x86 (amd64) Linux environments on ARM-based Apple Silicon Macs (M1 / M2 / M3 / M4).
+**EmuDock** is a helper tool designed to simplify running x86 (amd64) Linux environments on ARM-based Apple Silicon Macs (M1 / M2 / M3 / M4).

-It leverages Docker’s multi-architecture capabilities (via QEMU emulation) and adds seamless GUI support via XQuartz, allowing you to run both CLI and graphical Linux applications without the overhead of a full virtual machine.
+It leverages Docker’s multi-architecture capabilities (via QEMU emulation) and adds seamless GUI support via XQuartz, allowing you to run both CLI and graphical Linux applications without the overhead of a heavy virtual machine.

 ## ✨ Features